-Our frontline staff and in-house lawyers work directly with young people to help them navigate their way through challenging times: whether they are facing difficulties at school, mental health, immigration or criminal justice issues, are being denied benefits, or are homeless.
+Our frontline staff and in-house lawyers work directly with young people to help them navigate their way through challenging times: whether they are facing difficulties at school, mental health, immigration or criminal justice issues, are being denied benefits, are homeless or would like help from social services.

 Children and young people rarely come to us with just one problem.
 Reflecting their individuality and the variety of challenges they face we provide holistic support tailored to their individual needs, backed up by legal support.